PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Introduction

-\begin{itemize} \item Publicly release {\em PhreshPhish}, a large-scale, high-quality phishing website dataset, that addresses drawbacks of existing such datasets.
+\begin{itemize}[topsep=4pt] \item Publicly release {\em PhreshPhish}, a large-scale, high-quality phishing website dataset, that addresses drawbacks of existing such datasets.
 Unlike prior datasets, our dataset is (1) larger-scale; (2) higher quality; (3) more recent (with planned periodic versioned updates).

 \item We also release a suite of benchmark datasets to standardize the evaluation of detection methods.
-These benchmarks span 5 different base rates, ranging from 0.05\% to 5\%, making them more representative of real-world settings; further, we employ filters to increase dataset difficulty and diversity, and minimize data leakage.
+These benchmarks span five different base rates, ranging from 0.05\% to 5\%, making them more representative of real-world settings; further, we employ filters to increase dataset difficulty and diversity, and minimize data leakage.

 \item We evaluate and compare a number of baseline methods on our benchmark dataset to demonstrate the utility of our dataset and benchmarks.
-We also provide a detailed analysis of the performance of these methods, including their strengths and weaknesses, and discuss the implications for future research in this area.
+We also provide a detailed analysis of the performance of these methods.

 \end{itemize}